MaayanLab/clustergrammer-docs/docs/matrix_format_io.rst

 	('Gene: TP53','Type: Not Interesting')	8.3	4.098	-12.2
 	('Gene: IRAK','Type: Not Interesting')	7.23	3.01	0.88

-This format is easier to work with in Python and can be imported/exported into Pandas DataFrames and as tab-separated files.
+This tuple-category format is easier to work with in Python and can be imported/exported into Pandas DataFrames and as tab-separated files.
 Note that titles have been added to row/column names and categories as discussed above.
 See `tuple_cats.txt`_ for an example of this matrix format.

 Category Types: String and Value
 ================================
 Row and column categories can be of type: string or value.
-If categories are given as strings (e.g. containing letters and not only numbers) then categories will be depicted using different colors.
-If categories are of type value (e.g. all categories contain no letters and only numbers) then value-categories will be depicted using color and opacity (gray for positive and orange for negative).
+If categories are given as strings (e.g. containing letters) then categories will be depicted using colors.
+If categories are of type value (e.g. all categories contain only numbers) then value-categories will be depicted using color and opacity (gray for positive and orange for negative).

-Value-based categories can be useful for adding data to your visualization (e.g. dosage value) that you would like to compare to your other dimensions, but would not like to influence your clustering.
+Value-based categories can be useful for adding data to your visualization (e.g. drug-dosage value) that you would like to compare to your other dimensions, but would not like to influence your clustering.
 Value-based and String-based categories can also be used to reorder your matrix by double-clicking their labels (see :ref:`interactive_categories`).

 Matrix File Examples
 ====================